 Rivaling Cusco, Peru for its colonial atmosphere, Cartagena is a beautifully preserved time capsule with a marimba and drum-based soundtrack.
 Open air cafes offer cooling respite from the humid heat, and beaches laced with tanned locals encourage you to join.
 Everyone in Cartagena seems to be celebrating something, and it takes one a few days to realize: they're simply celebrating life, and this is the norm here.
 How could you not want to stay?

-Enjoy a half day bike tour of the city.
-Bike rentals are becoming popular in the old town or Cartagena and this tour give you a whole new perspective of the city.
+Bike rentals are becoming popular in the old town of Cartagena and this tour will give you a whole new perspective of the city.
+We recommend taking the tour in the late afternoon, to avoid the heat.

 In the morning, you will be picked up at your hotel in Cartagena and transferred to your accommodations in Santa Marta.
 (This service is on a private basis.)